 My husband slurps his coffee.

 Let me be clear that I’m not complaining about him drinking the coffee.
-I’m complaining about him slurping the coffee.
+I’m complaining about the way in which he drinks his coffee.

 “Can’t you just drink it?”
 I asked him.

 It’s hot.
 Sure.
 Why bother waiting until it cools down?
 My husband would rather burn his tongue instead.